Mateusz-Kozlowski/Small-Neural-Net-Visualization/README.md

 The last layer shows desired outputs.
 At the very beginning they don't look like outputs, the net is dumb.
 ![output_frame](screenshots/dumb1.png)

 The colors of synapses and neurons are random.
-Red synapses have negative value and the blue ones have positive value.
+Red synapses have negative values and the blue ones have positive values.
-The synapse is just a number connecting 2 neurons.
+A synapse is just a number connecting 2 neurons.
 Each neuron is connected to all neurons in the next layer.
-The smaller the absolute value of a synapse weight the more transparent the color of this synapse is (the closer to 0 the number is the less visible the synapse is).
+The smaller the absolute value of a synapse weight the more transparent the color of this synapse is (the closer to 0 the number is the less visible is the synapse).
 What about neurons?
 The net uses sigmoid activation function, so the set of neurons values is <0; 1>.
 Neurons with activation value equal to 1 are completely white